openservicebrokerapi/servicebroker/spec.md

 ## JSON Schemas

 The JSON Schemas endpoint is used to define reusable definitions of JSON Schema Objects referenced throughout the [Catalog](#catalog-management).
-It will be the responsibility of the Platform to examine the response from the catalog to determine if the Broker is using `$ref` JSON Schemas.
-The Broker can signal to the Platform that JSON Schema components are supported by using the `osb_v2:` scheme.
+If a Platform intends to support JSON Schemas, it MUST examine the response from the catalog to determine if the Service Broker is using `$ref` JSON Schemas.
+The Service Broker can signal to the Platform that JSON Schema components are supported by using the `osb_v2:` scheme.
 Components are a way to allow Platforms to only fetch sub-schemas.

 The root JSON Schema document can be found by getting the JSON Schemas endpoint without a `:component_path`.

-If the `osb_v2:` scheme is used by the broker, then the Platform MAY fetch the component JSON Schema directly using the following convention:
+If the `osb_v2:` scheme is used by the Service Broker, then the Platform MAY fetch the component JSON Schema directly using the following convention:

-Given: `osb_v2:///{:component_path}`, fetch `/v2/catalog/schemas/:component_path`
+ - Given: `osb_v2:///{:component_path}`, fetch `/v2/catalog/schemas/:component_path`
    and then the Platform is responsible to continue fetching any unknown `:component_path` URIs.
 Care ought to be taken by the platform to not fetch duplicate definitions.

 A Platform MAY ignore the `osb_v2:` scheme and just fetch `/v2/catalog/schemas` which will contain all sub-Schema documents.
 This reduces the complexity of the